trinitynataly/beauty-therapy-pipeline/README.md

 ## Frontend Configuration

 The frontend is built using React and styled with TailwindCSS and Vanilla Extract.
 Ensure that the `VITE_API_BASE_URL` environment variable in the `.env` file is set correctly to communicate with the backend.

-## Contributing

-If you would like to contribute to this project, feel free to open issues or submit pull requests.

-## License

-This project is licensed under the [ISC License](LICENSE).

-## Contact

-For questions or further information, please contact Natalia Pakhomova at [your-email@example.com].